aka0909/Swift/README.md

 - Make the health alert feature smart.
 To not give an alert when the user is presenting or is active.
 - Make the app hands free with the help of AI.
 The app will understand to mute or switch video off from the gesture of the user
 - Add a login system and store rooms and meet chats permanently along with the ability to delete rooms
+- Send emojis and files via chat
+- Find a way of removing local peer stream on disconnect without having to reload page.
+- Make further improvements in UI
+- Improve Share Screen